-Installing Pivotal Concourse
+Installing Concourse for VMware Tanzu

 The BOSH release requires the operator to install and maintain an independent BOSH Director.

 Concourse now also supports a Helm Chart release.
 Where the BOSH release targets a BOSH director and deploys to virtual machines (VMs), the Helm Chart release instead targets Kubernetes clusters using the templating and release management of Helm.

 When you are ready to get started with either release, see the step-by-step guide to Installing Concourse for VMware Tanzu for more information.